Learn About Dermatomyositis

 What are the current treatments for Dermatomyositis?

 Medicines to suppress the immune system may be used to replace the corticosteroids.
-These drugs may include azathioprine, methotrexate or mycophenolate.
+These medicines may include azathioprine, methotrexate or mycophenolate.

 Treatments that may be tried when disease that remains active in spite of these medicines are: